-Covid-19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels
+Covid 19 coronavirus: 9 new Covid cases, 8 linked to cluster, as Cabinet decides on alert levels

 Bloomfield will give his recommendation to Cabinet based on the latest testing results.

-Before deciding whether to move Auckland out of alert level 3 and the rest of the country out of alert level 2, ministers will also weigh-up:
+Before deciding whether to move Auckland out of alert level 3 and the rest of the country out of alert level 2, ministers will also weigh up:

-• the types of cases,
+• The types of cases,

-• the strength of contact-tracing and border controls,
+• The strength of contact-tracing and border controls,

-• the health system's capacity,
+• The health system's capacity,

-• effects on the economy and the level of public compliance.
+• Effects on the economy and the level of public compliance.

-Three cases were still under investigation, including the Rydges maintenance worker, so the total number of cases in the community is 96.
+Three cases are still under investigation, including the Rydges maintenance worker, so the total number of cases in the community is 96.

 Otago University epidemiologist Professor Michael Baker yesterday said a lockdown extension would ensure a downward trend in cases was sustained.